-You did it — you survived the holidays.
-Your wallet may be lighter and you may be a little heavier, but at least the holiday season is finally over.
+Congratulations!
+You survived the holidays.
+Sure, your wallet may be lighter and you may be a little heavier, but, damn it, you did it.
+You made it through awkward family gatherings, unwrapping things you didn’t want, and the inevitable questions about your personal life from great aunts you only see once a year.
+The holidays are over.
 Your cravings for delicious seasonal cuisine, however, are not.
 Rather than rehash the same plate over and over again, try transforming some of your Christmas leftovers into tasty new recipes.

 Ham = Quiche

 Just because you had a rich holiday supper doesn’t mean you can’t follow it up with an equally decadent breakfast the following day.
 If ham was on the menu this Christmas, then we suggest taking those leftovers and whipping up a quiche.
 Like it’s well-known pork brother, bacon, ham is a wonderful companion to buttery eggs.
 Quiche Lorraine is a traditional French dish that features lardon (aka pork fat), so following a that recipe for your ham quiche will yield similar, delicious results.

 The recipe basics: All you need is a pie crust, some eggs, and some half-and-half (or similar heavy cream).
 Whisk together the eggs and cream until well beaten, add your flavor ingredients (onions, herbs, etc.), pour into the pie crust, and bake!
 For cheese, we suggest cheddar or Swiss, but any variety should do.

 Do not throw out the carcass of your roast beast, even if you’ve already picked it clean.
 Take those bones and use it to make a nice stock — bone broth is all the rage these days.
 Following your Christmas binge, you could drink your bone broth straight, however, you can also add in some of the leftover meat or veggies you have laying around in your fridge; the same vegetables you use for a pie (below) will also work in a stew.